 National officers are appointed by national council to serve in a capacity of roles.
 To see a full list of national volunteer positions and job descriptions click here.
 The time commitment can and will vary depending on the role and expectations.
 If you have questions regarding any of the roles, please email firstname.lastname@example.org and a member of the sorority staff will be in touch.

 Live with Heart Facilitator Team

 Looking for an opportunity to work with our collegiate members in a capacity that involves a shorter time commitment?
-Do enjoy facilitating for larger groups of people?
+Do you enjoy facilitating for larger groups of people?
 Then you should check out our new Live with Heart Facilitator Team.
-Visit this Frequently Asked Questions document to learn more.
+Visit Frequently Asked Questions to learn more.

 Short-Term Volunteer Opportunities

 Task force members are assigned to address a specific issue within a specific timeline.
 The members are appointed by national council.
 Past task force examples have been National Headquarters task force and NPC Rotation task force.
 If you have questions or are interested in task force opportunities, reach out to email@example.com.